-Credits obtained prior to admission can be recognized as credits obtained at JASIT by credits transfer.
-If you wish to apply for credits transfer, obtain approval from your supervisor and submit an application form "Request for Transfer Credit Evaluation" within three weeks of enrollment.
-Download the application form from the JAIST website (JAIST top page \rightarrow Education \rightarrow Academic Procedures \rightarrow Request for Transfer Credit).
+Credits obtained prior to admission can be recognized as credits obtained at JAIST by credits transfer.
+If you wish to apply for credits transfer, obtain approval from your supervisor and submit an application form "Request for Evaluation of Transfer Credit" within three weeks of enrollment.
+Download the application form from the JAIST website (Education \rightarrow Academic Procedures \rightarrow Request for Evaluation of Transfer Credit).
 To transfer credits obtained at other graduate institutes, the official transcript and syllabi for the courses must be submitted as well.

-The result of application for credit transfer will turn up on the Gakumu system around two months after enrollment, you are responsible to confirm it.
+The result of application for credit transfer will turn up on the Gakumu system around two months after enrollment, and you are responsible to confirm it.
 It is not allowed to change or withdraw any approved application.
 The grade of the transferred course is recorded as "T" (Transferred), however by taking the same course at JAIST after enrollment, the grade will be changed into numerical grade.
-All credits will be counted toward the degree completion requirements.
+Note that if doctoral students obtain credits of a course in the doctoral program which have already been obtained in the master's program at JAIST, they cannot be counted toward the degree completion requirements for the doctoral program unless they have been transferred at the time of enrollment in the doctoral program.